Best Service Virtualization Tools

 • Messaging: IBM MQ, JMS (WebLogic, JBoss, WebSphere, RabbitMQ, Amazon SQS, Solace and more)

-• Deprecated: TIBCO EMS, Oracle AQ, MSMQ
+• Deprecated by OpenText in the SV 26.1 support matrix: TIBCO EMS, Oracle AQ, MSMQ

 • Mainframe and enterprise: CICS, IMS, SAP RFC and IDoc, webMethods, JDBC